 Now in her second season as assistant swimming coach at Florida Southern is former All-SEC and All-American swimmer Kendal Casey.
 After joining the Moccasins in October of 2018, Casey helped head coach Andy Robins coach 16 NCAA qualifiers and five SSC individual champions between the men and women.
 She previously served as a volunteer assistant at Florida Atlantic University following her college career at the University of Kentucky.

-A Florida native from Port Orange, Casey was a four-year letter winner at Kentucky where she qualified for three NCAA Division I National Championships.
+A Florida native from Ormond Beach, Casey was a four-year letter winner at Kentucky where she qualified for three NCAA Division I National Championships.
 She began her college career by making the SEC All-Freshman Team in 2014 when she set a new school record in the 200-free and established the second-fastest time in the 1,000-free.
 She also picked up individual wins that year in the 500-free and 1,650-free, establishing herself as one of the Wildcats’ top distance swimmers.

 Casey qualified for the NCAA Championships for the first time as a sophomore, earning a spot in the 500 and 1650 while putting herself number two on Kentucky’s all-time list in both events.
 One year later as a junior, Casey was back at the national finals as an individual qualifier in the 200, 500, and 1650-freestyle events, and also earned honorable mention All-American honors as part of Kentucky’s 800-freestyle relay team.
 She posted an anchor split of 1:46.59 to help the Wildcats set a new school record of 7:04.75.